RuslOFFICIAL/Numbers/README.md

 - N1 means a noticeable-big change for all platforms.
 - N2 means a small change for all platforms which can be noticed in the code.
 - N3-(Platform) means a change only for some specific platform.

+Dependencies:
+1. Libicu (icu-libs), if you are on Linux.